fancompute/ceviche/README.md

 The `ceviche` directory contains everything needed.

-To get the FDFD and FDTD simulators, import directly `from ceviche import fdtd, fdfd_ez, fdfd_hz, fdfd_ez_nl`
+To get the FDFD and FDTD simulators, import directly `from ceviche import fdtd, fdfd_ez, fdfd_hz`

 To get the differentiation, import `from ceviche import jacobian`.

 `constants.py` contains some constants `EPSILON_0`, `C_0`, `ETA_0`, `Q_E`, which are needed throughout the package

 `utils.py` contains a few useful functions for plotting, autogradding, and various other things.

+`optimizers.py` contains optimizer functions for doing inverse design.

+`viz.py` are functions that help with plotting fields and sructures.

+`modes.py` contains a mode sorter (WIP) that can be used to create waveguide mode profiles for the simulation, for example.

 ### Examples